zl2294/INFO-5940-Codespace/README.md

     1. If **Install/Enable suggested extensions Python + Jupyter** appears, select it, and wait for the install to finish before moving on to the next step.
     2. Select **Python Environments** choose **Python 3.11.13 (first option)**.
 3. Run the first code block to check your setup.
 You should see `openai` import successfully.

+## About GitHub Codespaces

+[Codespaces](https://docs.github.com/en/codespaces) is a complete software development and execution environment, running in the cloud, with its primary interface being a VSCode instance running in your browser.

+Codespaces is not free, but their per-month [free quota](https://docs.github.com/en/billing/concepts/product-billing/github-codespaces#free-quota) is generous.
+Codespaces is free under the [GitHub Student Developer Pack](https://education.github.com/pack#github-codespaces).

+### Codespaces Tips

+* Codespaces keep running even when you close your browser (but will time out and stop after a while)
+* Unless you're on a free plan, or within your free quota, costs acrue while the codespace is running, whether or not you have it open in your browser or are working on it
+* You can control when it's running, and the space it takes up.
+Check out [GitHub's codespaces lifecycle documentation](https://docs.github.com/en/codespaces/about-codespaces/understanding-the-codespace-lifecycle)